 In mid-fall, most plants have stopped flowering.
-However, if you’d like a fall bloomer, this is the perfect time to plant hardy hibiscus.
-Learn about the best hibiscus varieties, including the beautiful Rose of Sharon.
+However, if you’d like an autumn bloomer, fall is the perfect time to plant hardy hibiscus, such as the beautiful Rose of Sharon.
 Discover varieties of hibiscus flowers and planting tips from The Old Farmer’s Almanac.

 Rose of Sharon